Skip to content

 Valid data entry keys:

-• oid oid to walk to collect processor data
+• oid the OID of the walk for the processor data

-• total oid or integer total memory size in bytes (or precision)
+• total an OID or an integer with the total memory size in bytes, or in the precision unit

-• percent_used oid of percentage of used memory
+• percent_used an OID with the percentage of used memory

-• descr A visible description of the memory measurement defaults to "Memory"
+• descr a visible description of the memory measurement.
+The default is "Memory"

 Custom Processor Discovery and Polling

-If you need to implement custom discovery or polling you can implement the MempoolsDiscovery interface and the MempoolsPolling interface in the OS class.
-MempoolsPolling is optional, standard polling will be used based on OIDs stored in the database.
+For your own discovery or polling, implement the MempoolsDiscovery interface and the MempoolsPolling interface in the OS class.
+MempoolsPolling is optional.
+Without it, LibreNMS uses the standard polling with the OIDs from the database.

 <?php